Krista the Explorer

 Veliko Tarnovo

 During our trip around the Central Balkan National Park, we managed to find time in our schedule to make a quick stop at Veliko Tarnovo, the old capital of Bulgaria.
-Veliko Tarnovo is right up there on the list of unique places to visit in central Bulgaria, as it’s home to a number of important historical attractions such as Tsarevets, a large medieval fortress that was once the centre of power in Bulgaria.
+Veliko Tarnovo is right up there on the list of unique places in Central Bulgaria to visit.
+It’s home to a number of important historical attractions such as Tsarevets – a large medieval fortress that was once the centre of power in Bulgaria.
 It dates back to the 8th century, but its major developments didn’t begin until the 12th century.
-For a small entrance fee, you can have access to the entire fortress and its grounds - just make sure you arrive early so you don’t run out of time!
-The fortress is one of the most popular things to see in Bulgaria, but Veliko Tarnovo itself is worth exploring as well.

 Etar Open Air Museum